ammannbe/RecipeManagerApi/ISSUE_TEMPLATE.md

 ##### Already searched?

--   [ ] I have already searched in the issues
+-   [ ] I have searched in the issues
+-   [ ] I have searched in the web for similar problems

 ##### Describe the bug or feature